 Disorganized attachment.
 When infants aren’t consistent in their reactions to being separated from a parent, this is disorganized attachment.
 An adult with a disorganized attachment style shows the same inconsistency in personal relationships.

 People with insecure attachment styles — avoidant, disorganized and anxious attachment — may have a fear of abandonment or feel anxiety to loss of a loved one, which could lead to love sickness.
 These feelings of anxiety are just one of many other lovesick symptoms.
+If you think you have an anxious attachment style, our guide to overcoming anxiety from dating is a great resource.

 Whether you’re experiencing love sickness from a new connection or love depression from a breakup or separation, there are some common symptoms of love sickness you can feel.